24/7 Support Line - Call Now

 Overview

 Bowen Center is a mental health treatment center for people seeking treatment near Lagrange County.
-As part of their treatment modalities for recovery, Bowen Center provides individual psychotherapy during treatment.
+As part of their treatment modalities for recovery, Bowen Center provides individual psychotherapy, couples/family therapy, and cognitive behavioral therapy during treatment.
 Bowen Center is located in Lagrange, Indiana, accepting cash or self-payment for treatment.

 Bowen Center at a Glance